muellerberndt/mini-agi/README.md

 #### Go earn some money online
 ```
 % python microgpt.py "Come up with an original idea for an online job that you can do autonomously.
 It is important that you can do this job with minimal support by the user.
 You must handle sourcing of clients, communication with clients, and payment by yourself.
 Proceed to find clients and perform the job.
-If you no need any support, such as creating an account, ask the user to help.
+If you need any support, such as creating an account, ask the user to help.
 All payments should go to the Paypal account [account]."

 MicroGPT: Creating an original idea for an online job that I can do autonomously.
 Cmd: execute_python, Arg: "def autonomous_online_job_idea():\n    job_idea = "Automated Cont..."